shivannis/xandr-docs-public/xandr-docs/articles/monetize/add-or-edit-psp-global-settings.md

 ### Request-tevel timeouts

 - Timeout for AMP inventory can alternatively be set at the request level via the timeout field and override any higher level timeouts (placement, PSP, member).
-Contact your Xandr account team to have Xandr's settings updated to allow the timeout field to override other timeouts.
+Contact your Microsoft Advertising account team to have Microsoft Advertising's settings updated to allow the timeout field to override other timeouts.
 - Monetize Ad Server clients can similarly set the request-level timeout via the `auction_timeout_ms` field.
 Request-level timeout values longer than 450 ms will be floored to 450 ms.

 ### Full timeout hierarchy